Lighthouses of Southeastern Brazil

 The Federative Republic of Brazil (Brasil in Portuguese), the largest country in South America and fifth largest in the world, has a lengthy coastline, a large number of lighthouses, and a distinguished lighthouse history.
 Colonized by Portugal, Brazil declared its independence in 1822.
 Uniquely among American nations it was a monarchy as the Empire of Brazil until 1889.

 Brazil is a federal republic with 26 states and a federal district.
-This page covers the lighthouses of Brazil's Southeast Region, including the three coastal states of Espírito Santo, Rio de Janeiro, and São Paulo.
-This coast includes South America's most populous region and the major ports of Rio de Janeiro and Santos.
+This page covers the lighthouses of Brazil's southeastern states of São Paulo and Paraná.
+This coast includes the major port of Santos.
 For the most part, the coastline features beautiful sandy beaches framed by steep, sometimes mountainous headlands with a scattering of offshore islands.

 The Portuguese word for a lighthouse is farol, plural faróis.
 In Brazilian use, the word farol generally applies to all light towers, regardless of whether they are enclosed structures or not.
 The word farolete or farolim is sometimes used for smaller towers.
 In Portuguese ilha is an island, ilhéu is an islet, cabo is a cape, ponta is a promontory or point of land, rocha is a rock, recife is a reef, baía is a bay, estreito is a strait, rio is a river, and porto is a port or harbor.